fluffy/moq-files/draft-jennings-moq-files.md

 --- abstract

-A common way to serial the MoQ caches to files makes it easier to test and develop caching relays and great test data they can server to client.
 This specification provides a way to save the meta data about each MoQ Object in one or more files as well as pointers to other files that contain the contents of the object.
-This allow the data to remain in files that are used for other purposes such as serving HLS/DASH video.
+Separating of the meta data and payload data allow the payload data to remain in files that are used for other purposes such as serving HLS/DASH video.
+This format makes it easier to test and develop caching relays and create test data they can serve to client.

 --- middle